 A web browser was made available for the Nintendo Wii in December 2006.
 At the time of writing, this is a trial browser, and it's powered by Opera.
 You can download this onto the Wii by going to the Shopping Channel from the Wii Main Menu.
 From this channel, select "Start shopping", go to "Wii Software" and select "Internet Channel Trial Version".

-Below is a screenshot of our site, as viewed by the Wii's web browser:
+Below is a screenshot of our podcast's website, as viewed by the Wii's web browser:

 Web surfing with the Nintendo Wii